-Group Skills 15% Comments: Group Problem Solving Situation 15% • All assignments must be completed to achieve a A paper related to a research article 20% passing grade.
-A written problem-solving exam that • All students must achieve a 50% average between tests problem-solving ability and the problem-solving exam and the final exam in application of course content 25% order to achieve credit for the course.
-A multiple choice final exam that Satisfactory ability to function effectively in the tests course content problem-based group is required for satisfactory 25% course completion.
-TOTAL 100% v Course Learning Outcomes/Competencies
+Group Skills # 1 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 15% Comments: Group Problem Solving Situation 2016 15/8 All assignments must be completed to achieve a A paper related to a research article - 125.
+200 passing grade, house, and the same and the s A write apposite of solving a care that here Cast (All suidens unistachieven 50% äverage between tesis problem solving ability and a least stees, the problem-solving exam and the final examination application of course content and the order to achieve credit for the course.
+A multiple choice final examplians tests course content Satisfactory ability to function effectively notice: Colo Collidor 3-95 problem-based group is required for satisfactory TOTAL 100% course completion.

+v Course Learning Outcomes/Competencies